spacecowboy/neo4j-changelog/README.md

 parallel versions, where a change might occur in all major.minor versions, or just subset of them.

+## How to build

+Use `./gradlew tasks` to list possible tasks.
+But you probably want either

+*  `installDist`
+   which will build a runnable script for you at `build/install/neo4j-changelog`

+* `distTar` or `distZip`
+   which builds a runnable script and packages it up for you under `build/distributions`

+You can then just run the executable under `bin/neo4j-changelog`.

 ### How to use